 Our focus includes science fiction, fantasy, and speculative literature of all sorts.
 Science fiction itself has been critiqued as a colonialist and imperialist genre, and in many ways this is true.
 But many of those influenced by it are dedicated to changing the genre to more accurately reflect the field’s vital role in our society: envisioning positive futures for all people.
 WisCon’s focus on science fiction has played an important role in the exploration of feminist futures: futures where people of all colors, and backgrounds flourish, where women’s rights and women’s contributions are valued, where gender is not limited to one of two options, where no one is erased out of convenience, hidden discrimination, or outright bigotry.

-Feminism, at its root, is the belief that women and men are equal, and the rejection of sexist beliefs and practices.
+Feminism, at its root, is the belief that all people are equal, and the rejection of sexist beliefs and restrictive gender roles.
 We, as feminists, have come to realize that all forms of oppression are interrelated.
 Our practice of feminism is based on a belief in the social, political, and economic equality of all.
 Feminism is part of a larger constellation of movements seeking social, political, and economic equality for all people, regardless of race, ethnicity, class, sex, age, gender, gender identity, sexual orientation, creed, ability, status, or belief.

 Feminism is vital to WisCon’s identity.
 Feminism itself has grown and changed over the decades, and WisCon has worked to reflect those changes.
 Since its inception, WisCon has worked to create a space for feminism and its consideration within the science fiction community.